Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Background

-Model predictive control (MPC) is a model-based control strategy.
-It uses a sufficiently accurate model of the system that enables to predict the system's states \hp steps into the future for a given control input, and a cost function that penalises deviation from the target state, but also excessively large actuation.
+Referring the interested reader back to~\cite{Kouvaritakis16MPC,BorrelliFrancesco2017PCfL} for more details about MPC, this control strategy uses a (assumedly sufficiently accurate) model of the system to predict the system's states \hp steps into the future for a given control input, and uses a cost function penalizing deviation from the target state \& actuation to select, as the control inputs to be executed, the action that minimise the cost above recursively, while respecting potential constraints on both states and inputs.

-MPC then selects, as that control inputs that should be actually executed, those that minimise the cost above in a recursive way, while respecting the constraints that one may have on the trajectories of the states and on the inputs.
-A more detailed treatment of MPC can be found in~\cite{Kouvaritakis16MPC,BorrelliFrancesco2017PCfL}.
+Fig.~\ref{fig:formation-error} illustrates what is meant by the deviation from the target state.
+Four autonomous underwater vehicles are travelling forward in a wide formation, using their thrusters and fins (their actuation inputs) to keep their \emph{hand position} centred in the large circles in front of them.
+The topmost vehicle has come off course, so its hand position has a non-zero position error \msep.
+The second vehicle is travelling faster in the forward direction than the others, which results in a non-zero speed error.
+The bottommost vehicle is thinking of where it predicts to be in the near future, up to \hp steps ahead.
+Each step represents a sample \Ts ahead of the previous one, starting from the present.
+This forecast lets it adjust its planned actuation so it can stay closer to its objective of maintaining constant speed, which would lead to a prediction aligned with the tiny circles.

-Distributed MPC extends MPC to networks of systems, i.e., the MPC problem described above is solved jointly by the set of agents in a collaborative manner~\cite{Camponogara02DMPC}.
-The collaborating agents do not require global information, so agents need not know the state of everybody else.
-Instead, the agents have access to their own state, and samples of the state of their neighbours.
+Distributed MPC extends MPC to networks of systems by defining an opportune ``network-oriented'' control problem, and by letting the agents solve it in a collaborative manner~\cite{Camponogara02DMPC}.
+Typically the collaborating agents do not require global information (e.g., need not know the state of everybody else) but rather have access to the own state and partial information about their neighbours, and ladder on opportune distributed optimization methods.

-There are several approaches to implement distributed MPC in the literature~\cite{Gruene2017nmpc,Papaioannou23targetjamming}.
-The strategy that we consider in this paper is via the Alternating Direction Method of Multipliers (ADMM) numerical optimisation algorithm, briefly described below to make the manuscript sufficiently self-contained.
+Consider then that our quest is for general strategies for dealing with communication non-idealities; at the same time, we shall demonstrate them on some specific formation control algorithm.
+Among the several approaches to implement distributed MPC in the literature~\cite{Gruene2017nmpc,Papaioannou23targetjamming}, we thus focus on the specific algorithm~\cite{Matous22dMPC4FPF}, that is based on the rather general and widely used Alternating Direction Method of Multipliers (ADMM) numerical optimisation algorithm, and that focuses on the generic task of formation path following (\emph{1)} letting a collection of underwater vehicles maintain formation, and \emph{2)} letting the barycentre of the formation follow a path at a constant speed).
+By focusing on this scheme we thus consider a situation that several other authors have considered before~(\cite{saska2016predictive,vanParys17dMPC4MVS}).
+We nonetheless briefly describe this specific controller below, so to make the manuscript sufficiently self-contained.